 Is Scripture accurate about the events of Jesus’ resurrection?

-Scripture provides us with reliable eyewitnesses testimonies that attest to the fact that the writers saw the risen Christ!
+Scripture provides us with reliable eyewitnesses testimonies that attest to the fact that there was an empty tomb and the writers saw the risen Christ!

 Only one conclusion?